• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Rumex, Oseille Suavage

-This perennial herb blooms from June to September.
+This perennial herbaceous plant flowers from June to September.
 Rubbing a rumex leaf on skin bitten by nettles or insects is known to suppress itching.

 • THE VÉRONIQUE PETIT CHÊNE •